Healthy Homes Assessment Korokoro

 Korokoro Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Korokoro and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Korokoro and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords are required to keep records of their the compliance with all Healthy Homes Standard that apply or will be in force to their rental properties.

-• Private landlords and property managers must make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes